jasonshave/HybridHealthChecker/README.md

 To execute, simply type: `Invoke-SkypeForBusinessHybridHealthCheck`

+Authenticate with an account which has been given Skype for Business administrative rights to complete the tests.

+*NOTE: Accounts enabled for MFA are supported.*

 The following tests are performed:

 1. **GetCmsReplicationStatus** - This function checks all Central Management Store (CMS) replicas for any which are not 'up-to-date'.
 There could be cases where some or all servers show a failed state however this could be normal as replication happens regularly.
 While a failed replica is not an indication of an issue, there should be some investigation into a possible issue if the tests are run multiple times with the same replica in a failed state.